David Koch Dies; Conservative Billionaire Helped Reshape U.S. Politics

 The Koch network amassed as much clout as the Republican National Committee, or perhaps even more.

 All the same, David Koch was not a doctrinaire Republican.
 In 1980, he was the Libertarian nominee for vice president.
-And although the brothers' network backed conservative lawmakers who opposed abortion access and gay rights, Koch he supported them.
+And although the brothers' network backed conservative lawmakers who opposed abortion access and gay rights, Koch supported them.

 "I'm a social liberal," Koch told ABC's Barbara Walters in 2014.